couchbase/query/tutorial/content/slide-37.md

 <pre id="example">
     SELECT
 	product.name,
-	count(reviews) as reviewCount,
+	COUNT(reviews) AS reviewCount,
-	round(avg(reviews.rating),1) as AvgRating,
+	ROUND(AVG(reviews.rating),1) AS AvgRating,
-	category from reviews
+	category
-	AS reviews
+        FROM reviews AS reviews
-	JOIN product as product key reviews.productId
+	JOIN product AS product
+        ON KEYS reviews.productId
-	UNNEST product.categories as category
+	UNNEST product.categories AS category
-	where category = "Appliances"
+	WHERE category = "Appliances"
-	GROUP by category, product
+	GROUP BY category, product
-	ORDER by AvgRating
+	ORDER BY AvgRating
 	DESC LIMIT 3
 </pre>